MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-app.md

 ---

-# Deployment checklist for next-level testing (RAG tutorial - Azure AI Search)
+# Tutorial: Deployment checklist for next-level testing (RAG in Azure AI Search)

 In this lesson, review options for setting up simple web front-end for a RAG prototype.
 A simple app is useful for scenario testing with users and stakeholders.
 This lesson also provides a deployment checklist for broader distribution.